russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Is Capital in the 21st Century worth reading?

-Yes, Capital in the 21st Century is worth reading for anyone interested in economics, social justice, or public policy.
-Its insights into wealth distribution make it a critical resource for understanding contemporary economic issues.
+Yes, Capital in the 21st Century is worth reading for anyone interested in economics, sociology, or public policy.
+It provides deep insights into the dynamics of wealth and inequality, making it a vital resource for understanding contemporary economic challenges.

 How many pages is Capital in the 21st Century and when was it published?